domdomegg/aws-ses-v2-local/README.md

 ### Setting up aws-ses-v2-local

-You can run it as a command line tool (in your package.json scripts, or install it globally with the `-g` flag)
+Run it as a command line tool (in your package.json scripts, or install it globally with `npm install -g aws-ses-v2-local`)

 ```
 aws-ses-v2-local